alfredsaveron/colorful-network/README.md

-# Welcome to our new Network and yes Re-designed
+# Welcome to our new Network and yes Re-designed.

 Now with a dark theme, <a href="https://github.com/KaguwoNetwork">Kaguwo's ​​Network</a> hosts many new features!